chettrick/stm32cubef4/Projects/STM32F4-Discovery/Examples/BSP/readme.txt

   - This example has been tested with STMicroelectronics STM32F4-Discovery RevB & RevC board and can be easily tailored to any other supported device and development board.

+  - Use STLink utility, available on www.st.com or any other in system programming tool to load "/Utilities/Media/Audio/art_of_gard_448K.bin" file to the STM32 internal flash at the address 0x08080000.

 @par How to use it ?